 Use a Stylus

 A stylus is convenient to utilize whenever my students want to engage in an activity on the IPad.
-I am truly passionate about the fact that the students I see have learned to use their index fingers so heavily (with technology at an all-time high) than ever that the use of a pencil has become very difficult to learn.
+I am truly passionate about the fact that the students I see have learned to use their index fingers so heavily.
+With technology at an all-time high, the use of a pencil has become very difficult to learn.
 Anytime your student is using an iPad, incorporate a stylus.
 I particularly like the crayon-shaped styluses for the younger ones (they are fun and relatable to them).